 Deep Defense Tea:This deeply nourishing caffeine-free tea blends astragalus, cranberry, echinacea and more.
 It’s a unique immune system tonic, with a smooth, layered taste.
 Drink this tea daily when you’re well, so you can stay that way!

 Acerola Powder: Acerola cherries punch above their weight.
 Seriously, they are the richest plant source of vitamin C there is, 14 times as concentrated as oranges.
-Flora’s Acerola Powder is pure juice powder from organic acerola cherries, dried at a low temperature to preserve their nutrient and antioxidant power.
+Flora’s Acerola Powder is pure juice powder from organic acerola cherries, vacuum dehydrated without use of heat to preserve their nutrient and antioxidant power.

 Have a happy, healthy winter!

 - King HF.
 Online J Pharmacol Pharmacokinetics.
 2009;5:32-43.